dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/barcode-scanner.md

 # Barcode Scanner JavaScript Edition API Reference

-## Class: BarcodeScanner

-A configurable barcode scanning module featuring a pre-built UI that supports both live camera and still image decoding.
+BarcodeScanner is a configurable barcode scanning module featuring a pre-built UI that supports both live camera and still image decoding.
 Designed for effortless integration into web applications, it offers a ready-to-use, customizable interface to streamline barcode scanning implementation.

+## Constructor

-### Constructor
+### BarcodeScanner

 ```ts
 new BarcodeScanner(config?: BarcodeScannerConfig)